 Have the most memorable Super Bowl ad and you’ll get the most mentions on social media throughout the following weeks — and that social media attention will be what drives sales.
 The same can be said of Christmas ads, or Father’s Day ads, or Valentine’s Day ads.
 Make your work attention-grabbing and impossible to forget, and your sales will benefit down the line.

 Creative branded campaigns can be immensely effective at cutting through general seasonal marketing efforts, but they need to be handled extremely well (and supported by more generic content meeting regular expectations).
-By taking a strong stance on the importance of the seasonal occasions in question — building up their significance or undercutting it for effect — and concentrating on memorable moments, you can outperform your competitors and make the most of the frenzied retail interest.
+By taking a strong stance on the importance of the seasonal occasions in question — building up their significance or undercutting it for effect — and concentrating on memorable moments, you can outperform competitors using brand monitoring and make the most of the frenzied retail interest.